anoma/juvix-docs/docs/tutorials/learn.juvix.md

 used.

 In contrast to languages like Python, Java or C/C++, Juvix doesn't require parentheses for function calls.
-All the arguments are just listed after the function.
+All arguments are just listed after the function.
 The general pattern for function application is: `func arg1 arg2 arg3 ...`

 Initial arguments that are matched against variables or wildcards in all clauses can be moved to the left of the colon.
 For example,